 Another style worth considering is the zip work jacket.
 The best-known style is the Dickies Eisenhower jacket, which has a lightly padded body, two hand pockets and a pencil pocket at the upper arm.
 Zip work jackets are basically the construction worker equivalent to a bomber jacket.

+There are plenty of styles that we love when it comes to the best men’s work jackets, so it all come down to your particular taste.
 Whichever style you choose, work jackets are hardwearing and typically have plenty of pockets.
-While these pockets are great for tools, they also work great for your phone and sunglasses (and these days, your face mask and hand sanitizer).
+While these pockets are great for tools, they also work great for your phone and sunglasses.
 These are the work jackets to get.